ttytm/wthrr-the-weathercrab/README.md

 </table>

 <sup>\*Rendering and colors are influenced by the terminal used and its theme and font.<br>
-E.g., the first of the above screenshots shows wthrr in nvim(toggleterm) using kitty as terminal with a Dracula theme and JetBrainsMono Nerd font.
+E.g., the first of the above screenshots show wthrr in nvim(toggleterm) using kitty as terminal with a Dracula theme and JetBrainsMono Nerd font.
 The last screenshot shows wthrr in Yakuake / Console, also with a Dracula color scheme.</sup>

 ## Config